Last updated on March 26, 2026

 Cryptic Command | Illustration by Jason Rainville

 Control decks are some of the most rewarding decks you can play.
-While the strategy is simple–kill everything your opponent plays and win the long game–it often requires a lot of foresight.
+While the strategy is simple–eliminate everything your opponent plays and win the long game–it often requires a lot of foresight.
 You need a strategy for what you’re doing three or four turns in advance since you’re playing that long game.

 What are your favorite control cards?
 Do you like control decks or do you prefer playing a different archetype?
 Let me know in the comments or on the Draftsim Discord!